mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-us-cbs-immunization-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US CBS Patient profile:
+The following are example usage scenarios for the US CBS Immunization profile:

 -   Capture a clinical vaccination record relevant to the condition of interest.